JordanShurmer/jordan-shurmer-family/content/theology/atonement.md

 headline = "The Atonement"
 +++

-# Introduction
+## Introduction

 The subject of the atonement is all about what happened on the cross.
 What did Jesus's death accomplish?

 This is a glorious subject, which we can only know in part.
 * Paul prays in Ephesians for the church to <q>know the love of Christ that surpasses knowledge</q>
 * God's love is defined in terms of the atonement
-    * 1 John: this is love, not that we have loved GOd but that he loves us and sent his SOn to be the propitiation for our sins
+    * 1 John: this is love, not that we have loved God but that he loves us and sent his Son to be the propitiation for our sins
     * Romans 5:8: God shows his love for us in that while we were yet sinners Christ died for us
     * John 3:16: God so loved the world, that he gave his only Son, that whoever believes in him should not perish by have eternal life
 * Ephesians 2 says that God saved us **so that** in the coming ages he might show us the immeasurable riches of his grace in kindness towards us in Christ Jesus